igormiguell/KernelSU/website/docs/guide/how-to-build.md

 ## Build kernel with KernelSU

-If you can successfully build the kernel, adding support for KernelSU will be relatively straightforward.
+If you can successfully build the kernel, adding support for KernelSU will be relatively easy.
 At the root of the kernel source directory, run one of the options listed below:

 ::: code-group